 Source: Typesetting Magazine via PngEgg

 Many digital designers find creative solutions to present their photos and images using geometric shapes and forms.
-As you can see, geometric patterns turn regular visuals into creative layouts.
+As you can see, cool geometric patterns turn regular visuals into creative layouts.
 You can combine it with colors, mix and match different shapes, and turn them into patterns.
-Even textual content can become more engaging just because of a geometric design layout.
+Even textual content can become more engaging just because of different shapes and geometric patterns.

 Try Diagonal Shapes

 A real deal-changer for the graphic design industry has been the incorporation of diagonal shapes into simple designs.
 Those are super easy to customize, and with the right color theme, they can be used for educational, marketing, and many other purposes.
-You can also make this design with Renderforest Graphic Maker.
+You can edit this geometric design with Renderforest Graphic Maker.